hci-sys/LearningInNature/cireview.md

 ### High Level Themes

-1. Navigation Finding
+1. Navigation (planning) before and during the hike is essential to the sucessess of it
-2. Easily finding information about plants and animals in nature
+2. Finding information about plants and animals in nature is desired but a higher learning curve discourages it
-3. Planning of navigation beforehand
+3. Different hiking skill levels lead to different goals/desires from the hike

 ### Important Tasks to Design for